telerik/winforms-docs/scheduler/views/timeline-view.md

 ## Timeline View Overview

 RadScheduler's __Timeline__ view allows you to display appointments in horizontally arranged time slots.
 Consequently, time slots can be configured by duration and the time scale can be set for minutes to years.
 User capabilities include creating, adding, and modifying appointments at run-time, appointment and cell selection, resizing, drag and drop, keyboard navigation, a customizable timeline context menu and resource grouping support.
-To move to the next day or previous month, you can use the back and forward keyboard arrows, or the[SchedulerNavigator]({%slug winforms/scheduler/scheduler-navigator/overview%}) control.
+To move to the next day or previous month, you can use the back and forward keyboard arrows, or the [SchedulerNavigator]({%slug winforms/scheduler/scheduler-navigator/overview%}) control.

 ## Structure of Timeline View